 Over 50% of the over 65s have been targetted by scammers.
 This project aims to reduce this number by empowering older people to avoid being victims of scams and providing much needed aftercare support

-This two year project (to March 2022) operates in the northern part of the Cheshire East borough, which includes the towns of Macclesfield, Congleton, Wilmslow, Alderley Edge, Poynton and Knutsford.
+Our award winning project operates in the northern part of the Cheshire East borough, which includes the towns of Macclesfield, Congleton, Wilmslow, Alderley Edge, Poynton and Knutsford.

 It is kindly funded by the National Lottery Community Fund and the Garfield Weston Foundation.